Would you ever think that changing ONE word in a signup form could result in a double-digit increase in conversions?

 These individuals may not even know they have a need or problem.
 At this stage, you’re letting people know your brand exists and what it offers — to keep it top of their mind, in case such a need or problem arises for which your product/service could be the solution.

-The first time a user visits your landing page, they may be coming from a piece of content shared on social media, a search engine, or a recommendation from a friend or online reviewer without any real intentions of engaging with your brand beyond just a quick glance.
-Your marketing messages at this stage of the conversion funnel should focus on delighting and educating the visitor, so that he or she feels comfortable continuing to engage with your brand.
+The first time a user visits your landing page, they may come from a piece of content shared on social media, a search engine, or a recommendation from a friend or online reviewer without any real intentions of engaging with your brand beyond just a quick glance.

-- A visitor might have already converted to a lead that you’re nurturing, and he or she is thinking about completing a desired action–but he or she just needs a little more assurance with testimonials, case studies, reviews and other trust factors.
+- A visitor might have already converted to a lead that you’re nurturing, and he or she is thinking about completing the desired action.
+You can provide assurance and ease objections with testimonials, case studies, reviews, and other social proof.

-- A visitor is probably looking at products or services on your site as well as on your competitors’ — so your marketing message should be more benefit-focused, highlighting unique value proposition and differentiators.
+- A visitor is probably looking at products or services on your site as well as on your competitors’.
+Therefore, your marketing message should be more benefit-focused, highlighting unique value propositions and differentiators.

-- Being that your lead is probably more warmed up and considering making a purchase from you, more sales focused offerings like trials or demos are acceptable.
+- Since your lead is warmed up and probably considering making a purchase from you, sales-focused offerings like trials or demos are more acceptable.

 - Make the call to action clear and concise, and set expectations of what will happen after the visitor or lead takes the desired action, so there are no surprises.

-If you give good thought and implementation to the above, you should be able to drive the conversions.
+If you take the time to thoughtfully implement these tips in your marketing strategy, you should be able to drive more conversions.

-Depending on your goal, a lead should probably be strongly qualified at this stage, ready to break out his or her credit card or start filling out their contact information on a form.
-Your marketing messages at this stage should focus on process — what the visitor needs to know to successfully complete the action and what he or she can expect after.
+Depending on your goal, a lead should be strongly qualified at this stage, ready to break out his or her credit card or start filling out their contact information on a form.
+Your marketing messages at this stage should focus on the process — what the visitor needs to know to successfully complete the action and what he or she can expect after.

-A small leak in your funnel can compound over time to lose you a huge amount of revenue.
+Small leaks in your funnel can compound over time to cost you a huge amount of revenue.
 Here’s a calculation below — these are the average numbers for 5,000 visitors.

-A conversion funnel is really an idea or a way to visualize and comprehend the flow and conversion of potential customers into customers.
-If you can understand and analyze the process, you can take actions to improve that flow.
+A conversion funnel is an idea.
+It’s a way to visualize and comprehend the flow and conversion of prospects into customers.
+If you can understand and analyze the process, you can take action to improve that flow.

 See the difference in size from the top to the bottom?
-Only a small number of visitors to your website & landing page are likely to make it to the action step.
+Only a small number of visitors to your website and landing page are likely to make it to the action step.
 That’s the bad news.
-The good news is, you can make the bottom of the funnel wider — more on tips and tactics for that later.
+The good news is, you can make the bottom of the funnel (the sales funnel) wider using conversion funnel optimization.
+More on tips and tactics for that later.

 So what leads to conversion funnel drop-off?